ahanaraghuvanshi/node-telehash/README.md

         });
     });

 The connect() function will return a connector object.
 In the background the connector will use the DHT to find anyone listening for the end_name 'echo'.
 Using the connector's send function we can then send actual messages (as a sting or JSON object) to the listeners.
-Replies will fire the callback function, with a response object (which contains the message).
+Replies will fire the callback function, with a response object. (discardResponse is optional parameter to indicate if we want to discard all responses. defaults to false)

 ## connector.send( {...}, callback, timeout_s )